TrendingTechnology/saga/readme.md

 Conceptually, Nova is heavily inspired by ReScript, a dialect of OCaml targeting the JavaScript ecosystem, Python, known best for machine learning and data science, and C#, known best for game and 3D software development.
 Nova's core libraries, compiler and runtime is written in JavaScript, compiles to ECMAScript 12 and runs both on the browser and Node.JS.
 Languages and runtimes such as Python, C# and WebAssembly would be added in the near future.

-Before we begin, just a little disclaimer:

-Nova is a language designed for hackability and scalability.
-Use it for whatever reason you like, be it building web, desktop or mobile application.
+## Roadmap

+Nova is going to be a big project, and there's so many things that would need to be done in order to make this a reality.
+The steps are in order.

 > _**Disclaimer**: This language serves as a quick and informative guide for existing JavaScript developers, and also as a cheat sheet to all (or most) of Nova's language features.
 Should you feel something needs to be corrected, feel free to make a pull request.
 I'm only a single person, so I'm looking forward to complete the documentation and language reference, so I can get started with coding the compiler._

-## Roadmap

-Nova is going to be a big project, and there's so many things that would need to be done in order to make this a reality.
-The steps are in order.

 - [ ] Documentation & Wiki
 - [x] Syntax highlighting and theme (constantly being updated)